 Is one type of exercise better than another?

 Despite this, these recommended guidelines may be unrealistic for many people living with depression.
 Exercise prescription must therefore be graded (starting low and going slow).
-It’s also important to consider the individuals’ current levels of physical activity, preferences, physical capacity and motivation levels.
-A good starting point may simply be reducing sedentary behaviour.
+It’s also important to consider your current levels of physical activity, preferences, physical capacity and motivation levels.
+A good starting point may simply be to start moving!

 From my personal experience, I’ve noticed people respond really well to exercises that;